sebschlicht/bachelor-thesis/cluster-setup.md

 | neo4j-server | conf/neo4j-server.properties |
 | neo4j-wrapper | conf/neo4j-wrapper.conf |

+`IP` is the IP address of the current node that all cluster nodes can access.
+`IP:M` is the IP address of the master node. `IP:SN` is the IP address of the n-th slave node.

 #### All cluster nodes
 | Location | Command | Description |
 | -------- | ------- | ----------- |